APHGames/web/README.md

 │   │   docs                // markdown documents with instructions, tutorials, guides etc.
 │   │   plugins             // some plugins
-│   │   src                 // React sources with custom components and themes │   │   static              // static files (slides and examples are copied into this folder) │   │   types               // additional Typescript declarations │
+│   │   src                 // React sources with custom components and themes │   │   static              // static files (slides and examples are downloaded into this folder) │   │   types               // additional Typescript declarations │
 │   CHANGELOG.md            // changelog